coconutpalm/scatic/README.md

 ## Quickstart

-The `main.sc` script works in three operational modes (generate, serve and clean).
+The `Main.sc` script works in three operational modes (generate, serve and clean).
 Pass the right arg to the script in order to execute it.

 1. install [Ammonite](https://github.com/lihaoyi/Ammonite)
 2. Open a new terminal windows
 3. Clone or download the repos `$ git clone https://github.com/indaco/scatic`
-4. Start generating with sample content `$ amm main.sc -- --mode generate`
+4. Start generating with sample content `$ amm Main.sc -- --mode generate`
-5. Serve the result `$ amm main.sc -- --mode serve`
+5. Serve the result `$ amm Main.sc -- --mode serve`
 6. Open a browser windows to `localhost:8080`

 ## Write your own content

 Add your blog posts to `resources/posts` as Markdown files and:

-- Generate the site: `$ amm main.sc -- --mode generate`
+- Generate the site: `$ amm Main.sc -- --mode generate`
-- Serve the result: `$ amm main.sc -- --mode serve`
+- Serve the result: `$ amm Main.sc -- --mode serve`
 - Open a browser windows: `localhost:8080`

 ## Copyright and License